Lexie-pq/STAR-Rec-GPT2/README.md

 ## **Key Contributions**

 1. **Retrieval Stage**: Based on the **STAR** framework, this stage combines semantic embeddings and collaborative filtering for the initial ranking of candidate items.
-2. **Ranking Stage**: GPT-2 is used to refine the ranking of candidate items, leveraging its natural language understanding capabilities to adjust the priority of items.
+2. **Ranking Stage**:GPT-2 is used to refine the ranking of candidate items, leveraging its natural language understanding capabilities to adjust the priority of items.
+The ranking process is separated into two stages: first, candidate items are recalled based on semantic and collaborative filtering, and then the ranking is refined using GPT-2.
 3. This framework effectively enhances recommendation quality by reproducing the core ideas of the **STAR** paper, with the addition of GPT-2 providing a new intelligent layer in the sorting phase.

 ---